 Bounce Back From Setbacks

 Research has found that people give up on their goals when they experience setbacks or failure.
 The worst thing we can do when we slip up is allow it to break us down, and force us to give up trying altogether.
 With most goals we set, you’ll benefit even when doing less than you’d like to do.
 Any progress is always better than none.
 A missed goal or lapse in judgment is no reason to give up entirely; instead, we should use this moment as a way to learn and grow.
 Everyone has ups and downs; resolve to recover from your mistakes and get back on track.
 Recognizing the slip-up and addressing it head-on, and forgiving ourselves for allowing it to happen are critical steps in moving past a resolution speed bump.

 Don’t keep your resolution a secret.
 Tell friends and family members who will be there to support your resolve to change yourself for the better.
 You may even find a friend who shares your resolution and motivate each other.
 It is also wise to talk with your doctor about your healthy New Year’s resolutions.
 Whether you decide you want to eat better, lose weight, stop smoking or exercise more, talking with your doctor is a good starting point to get on track.
 By working with your doctor, you can make sure you are taking the right steps to achieve your goal in the healthiest way.
 You and your doctor can create a plan outlining how to progress and make the road to success more manageable.

 Talk With Your Doctor About Your Healthy New Year’s Resolutions

 Oftentimes, the biggest obstacle standing in the way of succeeding in a New Year’s resolution is the resolution itself.
 When making a resolution, especially one regarding your health, it is important to set realistic, reachable goals to succeed in the long-run.
-If you plan on making healthy New Year’s resolutions, talk with your doctor to find out the best way to move forward.
+If you plan on making healthy New Year’s resolutions for 2021, talk with your doctor to find out the best way to move forward.